KutayDemiray/Who-s-In-/group/GokberkKeskinkilic_log.md

 Found out that the code that I wrote, user class and database do not match.
 Tried to fix the problem but I couldn't.
 Worked with Çağatay to see what can we improve more on profile tab.

 ### ~ [19.05.2020] ~
-Fianlly managed to get code work.
+Finally managed to get code work.
 Now user can choose an image from their device, upload it to firebase and use it as their profile picture.

 ****